Tamra Judge And Husband Eddie Dissed In Shocking #RHOC Song

 “[Tamra Judge] had no idea it was going to be on the show, and now she’s freaking out,” an insider revealed to the magazine of the track, titled “Lie Lie Lie.”

-On the track, Larrabee, who is see with Vicki Gunvalson in the photo above, raps about Tamra Judge’s husband’s sexual preference and speaks of a possibly explicit text message.
+On the track, Larrabee, who is seen with Vicki Gunvalson in the photo above, raps about Tamra Judge’s husband’s sexual preference and speaks of a possibly explicit text message.

 “She found another man he was a gay sex slave / she got him out of debt in exchange for a wedding day,” he raps.
 “Once upon a time there was a dumb h** / she snapped a dirty pic and sent it from her phone.”